Skip to main content

 January 13, 2021

-Public health aims to promote healthy lifestyles, as well as to detect, prevent, and respond to diseases.
-The prevalence of mental health issues that affect individuals’ physical and social well-being makes dealing with mental health integral to achieving public health goals.
+Public health aims to promote healthy lifestyles and detect, prevent, and respond to diseases.
+The prevalence of mental health issues that affect individuals’ physical and social well-being makes mental health a public health issue integral to achieving community health goals.

 Mental Health and Social Relationships